The AVIVA Method: Self-Help For Your Menstruation! by Stephanie Kraus

 Example 2 for how the AVIVA Method works:

 Before the endometrium is broken down and menstruation occurs, the body reabsorbs whatever is useful including two-thirds of the liquid before menstruation.
 For this, the circulation of blood and lymphatic fluids needs to happen freely.
 But, it is possible that fluid movement stagnates and a vicious cycle can be the result: If fluids cannot move freely, toxins can accumulate, then reabsorption of endometrium can be reduced and it gets thicker and thicker leading to more ‘clots’.
 The wall of the intestine can swell, then bowel cannot move easily, blood and lymph flow in the whole pelvic area are slowed down even more and more toxins can accumulate.
 All this again increases stagnation of blood and lymph flow in the area, bowel movement and menstrual process.
 Then menstruation can be painful, long and heavy.
-Lifestyle, nutrition, especially during the days just before menstruation and toxin exposure (including from disposable menstrual products) can also add to the accumulation of toxins.
+Lifestyle and nutrition, especially during the days just before menstruation and toxin exposure (including from disposable menstrual products) can also add to the accumulation of toxins.

 The stimulation of the AVIVA exercises can counteract such stagnation of fluid circulation.
 This can help to break this vicious cycle and move towards a healthier state, reduce swelling, letting blood, lymph and stool pass more easily, supporting reabsorption, reducing flow, cramps and pain.